mpi4py/mpi4py-fft/docs/source/io.rst

        ├─ x1
        └─ x2

-Note that a mesh is stored along all the data.
+Note that a mesh is stored along with all the data.
 This mesh can be given in two different ways when creating the datafiles:

     1) A sequence of 2-tuples, where each 2-tuple contains the (origin, length) of the domain along its dimension.
 For example, a uniform mesh that